Sand War: Battles of Hassi Beida and Tindjoub

 Weeks of skirmishes along the border eventually escalated into a full-blown confrontation on September 25, 1963, with intense fighting around the oasis towns of Tindouf and Figuig.
 The Royal Moroccan Army soon crossed into Algeria in force and succeeded in taking the two border posts of Hassi Beida and Tindjoub.
 On October 5, representatives from Morocco and Algeria convened at Oujda to negotiate but were unable to find a solution.
 The Moroccans were determined to adjust the border, and the Algerians would not allow it, which resulted in an impasse.
 Morocco mobilized 30,000 to 40,000 men, while Algeria mobilized a similar amount.

 The Algerian forces began to retaliate against the Moroccan advances by taking back the posts of Hassi Beida and Tindjoub on October 8 and killing 10 Moroccan soldiers.
 Morocco claimed that this Algerian attack caused it 20 injuries and 80 disappeared.
 This prompted further attempts at negotiations, but these proved ineffectual as well.

 The capture of Hassi Beida involved 1,000 Moroccan soldiers under the command of Colonel Habibi, who started from bases near Ouarzazate.
 Moroccan infantry advanced along camel roads until 4:00 a.m.
 The battle involved mortars and heavy machine guns.
 Tinjoub held out for about 2 hours until 7:30 a.m, while Hassi Beida held out for another hour.
 The larger Moroccan Army retook the two posts during the week of October 14, killing at least 10 Algerians in the process.
 The Algerians retreated to Tinfouchy.
 During the battle, there were 1,000 Moroccan troops armed with bazookas, recoilless cannons, heavy machine guns and tanks.
 It is asserted that 3,000 Algerian troops took part in the battle.
-Little use of airpower has been reported, except for an Algerian plane that bombarded Oued Zeknou.
+Little use of air power has been reported, except for an Algerian plane that bombarded Oued Zeknou.
 This battle cut the route from Bechar to Tindouf and the passage of caravans through the area.

-Algeria was strongly disadvantagedm as the front was within the range of the Saharan military district of Morocco and accessible to logistical support, but the fighting took place 750 miles away from the capital, Algiers, and Algerian troops were committed to suppressing the Socialist Forces Front rebellion in the region of Kabylia, which Algeria eventually succeeded in suppressing.
+Algeria was strongly disadvantaged as the front was within the range of the Saharan military district of Morocco and accessible to logistical support, but the fighting took place 750 miles away from the capital, Algiers, and Algerian troops were committed to suppressing the Socialist Forces Front rebellion in the region of Kabylia, which Algeria eventually succeeded in suppressing.
 On October 15, Ben Bella called for a remobilization of the National Liberation Army to repel the Moroccan invaders.
 Negotiations for a ceasefire failed again in Marrakesh on October 15–17.

 On October 20, Moroccan spokesmen reported the capture of an Algerian Army helicopter with five Egyptian officers on board.
 On October 23, Moroccan soldiers tried to attack the town of Hassi-Taghucht post, 90 km south of Tauz, and Algerian units tried to encircle and attack the town of Usada, 10 km from Zedgu.
 However, both attacks were repulsed.
 The Algerian Army launched another counterattack against Hassi Beida with heavy material, however it withdrew after being repulsed, leaving almost a hundred dead on the ground.